XlinCLab/DGAME/README.md

 ./setup.sh
 ```

+Note that it takes some time for all dependencies to be installed the first time, upwards of 20-30 minutes, depending on your machine.
-The same script can then subsequently be used to invoke and enter the already built Docker container.
+The same script can then subsequently be used to invoke and enter the Docker container, which should be faster once its image has already been built.

-### Setup without Docker:
+### Manual setup without Docker:
 Ensure that the versions of Python, R, and MATLAB (including plugins) specified above are installed on your machine.
 Then run the following commands to set up the Python virtual environment for DGAME:

 ```